-Therefore, human beings going through awakening or dark night of the soul experience pain, loneliness, grief, and anger, but not hatred, rage, jealousy, and guilt.
+Therefore, human beings going through awakening or “the dark night of the soul” experience pain, loneliness, grief, and anger, but not hatred, rage, jealousy, and guilt.
 It’s not that the latter emotions do not arise in the awakened souls, but their awareness is high enough not to get involved.

-A self-realized master will feel a sensation of pleasure when people praise him or her for teaching, but it will not lead to pride or arrogance.
+A self-realized master will feel a sensation of pleasure when people praise them for teaching, but it will not lead to pride or arrogance.
 And if it does, the master is yet not fully awakened.

 A realized master will never give you methods, prescriptions, yantra, tantra, or mantra.
-He/she will simply direct you inwards and ask you to question the reality or self you call “me.”
+They will simply direct you inwards and ask you to question the reality or self you call “me.”

 The realized master knows that whatever the ego seeks is for self-preservation and enhancement, not the truth.
 Thought our life we seek self-enhancement without realizing that the self is false.

 We try to make sense of things and phenomenons that have no rational explanations.
-We hold onto material things, ideas, and beliefs, hoping that we will make ourselves better than what we are right now.
+We hold onto material things, ideas, and beliefs, hoping to make ourselves better than what we are right now.

 Therefore, the only way to end the spiritual pain is to accept, in totality, all that is happening, realizing that no action is personal.
-That every action is the work of divine consciousness or source that is both the object of experience and also the subject experiencing the object.
+Every action is the work of the divine consciousness or source that is both the object of experience and also the subject experiencing the object.